 The MAAPD program is taught by social scientists in specialist areas from

 As a practitioner who had come straight from the field in a remote Indigenous community, the MAAPD provided me with a perfect blend of practicality and theory that has led to fantastic opportunity.

 (Bill Fogarty, Australia)

 Who should do the MAAPD program?

 The MAAPD program is designed for those who have developed an interest in the application of anthropology's critical methods and styles to social issues in development.

 It is designed for people working in government, non-government organisations, or as independent consultants.
 On completion of the program MAAPD graduates will be better able to manage development projects, including undertaking social assessment, and advising on their cultural and social impacts.

 It draws on the regional and conceptual expertise that has contributed to the world-class reputation of ANU in anthropological studies.
-It comprises four compulsory and two elective courses.
 The program is increasingly becoming a stepping stone for those wishing to undertake a PhD in development studies.